kwinterling/FinalProject/README.md

 ***Optimizing the Balanced Random Forest Classifier led to having Accuracy of around 80%, precision of 81%, recall of 78% and specificity of 82%.
 Hence with Balanced Random Forest Classifier our ML model is able to predict with 80% accuracy.***

+## Presentation Slides
 [Google Slide Presentation of Smokers Analysis](https://docs.google.com/presentation/d/1J269H3gS8qX-RNoHSV9GkMj8ZjqVQy4Mau5pxhPjKhQ/edit)

+## Visualizations
 [Tableau Public Visualizations](https://public.tableau.com/shared/Y53NN28B4?:display_count=n&:origin=viz_share_link)

+## Project Setbacks/Lessons
+- Intial dataset we wanted to use [COVID19-Dataset-with-100-World-Countries](https://www.kaggle.com/datasets/sambelkacem/covid19-algeria-and-world-dataset) would not work for machine learning because it had too many variables with repeating values (ie. the population variable would not change, even though it is a continuous vaule and deaths should attribute to it).
+What we learned is the exploritory process of the data, and knowing what models you plan to use with it, are an essential beginning part of the process.